WhatAShot/DANet/README.md

 ## Config Hyperparameters
 ### Normal parameters
 - `dataset`: str
-   Dataset name must match those in `./data/dataset.py`.
+   The dataset name given must match those in `./data/dataset.py`.

 - `task`: str
-   Using 'classification' or 'regression'.
+   Choose one of the pre-given tasks 'classification' and 'regression'.

 - `resume_dir`: str
    The log path containing the checkpoint models.